Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Related Work

-A multi-agent system for team collaboration leverages autonomous agents to coordinate, communicate, and solve tasks within a shared environment, mimicking human teamwork dynamics~\citep{dorri2018multi}.
-Traditional multi-agent systems typically involve semi-autonomous agents coordinating through explicit protocols and structured messages to achieve common goals~\citep{dunin2011teamwork, bakliwal2018multi}.
-The advent of LLMs has revolutionized this landscape by enabling agents to utilize natural language for communication and collaboration in a believable proxy of human behavior~\citep{park2023generative}, thereby fostering a more intuitive and flexible interaction model.
-Recent studies have further verified the superior performance of LLM-based multi-agent systems in various domains, such as programming, game playing, and complex reasoning tasks when compared to single-agent execution~\citep{liu2023dynamic, wang2024rethinking, light2023avalonbench, du2024multi}.
-In this work, we strategically implement the power of LLM-based multi-agent systems to function as collaborative scientists, promoting \textit{de novo} scientific ideas.
+A multi-agent system for team collaboration leverages autonomous agents to coordinate, communicate, and solve tasks within a shared environment, simulating human teamwork dynamics~\citep{dorri2018multi}.
+Traditional systems typically rely on semi-autonomous agents using explicit protocols and structured messages to achieve shared goals~\citep{dunin2011teamwork, bakliwal2018multi}.
+The emergence of LLMs has reshaped this landscape by enabling agents to communicate in natural language, fostering more intuitive and flexible interactions~\citep{park2023generative}.
+Studies have demonstrated that LLM-based multi-agent systems outperform single-agent setups in tasks such as programming, game playing, and complex reasoning~\citep{du2024multi, wang2024rethinking, light2023avalonbench}.
+However, prior multi-agent frameworks~\citep{qi2024large,yu2024researchtown} for focused scientific idea generation (1) lack dynamic team composition, restricting team members from accessing insights beyond their initial group, and (2) do not incorporate real scientist data and collaboration relationship, leading to impractical conclusions.
+To overcome these limitations, we introduce an inter- and intra-team discussion mechanism, enabling flexible collaboration among virtual scientists (supported by real data) and fostering the generation of \textit{de novo} scientific ideas.